Family speaking with assisted living staff in hallway

 Bottom Line

-Discharge is a crisis — but manageable with fast action.
-The sooner you act, the more options you have.
-Don't wait for the appeal to resolve before starting your search for alternative placement.
+An assisted living discharge is undoubtedly a crisis, but it is manageable with fast, informed action.
+The sooner you act, the more options you will have for your loved one's continued care. **The reality is**, you should not wait for the appeal to resolve before starting your search for alternative placement.
+Proactive steps are essential to ensure a smooth transition and avoid gaps in care.

 We help families: